viv-liu/microsoft-graph-docs/api-reference/v1.0/resources/groups_overview.md

 Groups are collections of [users](user.md) and other principals who share access to resources in Microsoft services or in your app.
 Microsoft Graph provides you with APIs to create and manage a variety of different types of groups and group functionality to suit your scenario needs.
 All operations in Microsoft Graph on groups require administrator consent.

-> **Note**: Groups can onlybe created through work or school accounts, and not supported for personal Microsoft accounts.
+> **Note**: Groups can only be created through work or school accounts, and are not supported for personal Microsoft accounts.

 | Type              | Use case | groupType | mail-enabled | security-enabled | Creation possible through API? |
 |-------------------|----------|-----------|--------------|------------------|--------------------------------|